essif-lab/framework/docs/terms/pattern-guardianship.md

 In our example of a 'Financial Guardianship', we could have stakeholder roles such as "Financial Administrator", "Judge" and "Party placed under administration" (which is the dependent role), and associate rights and duties e.g. as follows:
 1. "[Financial Administrator] must ensure that [Party placed under administration] has sufficient funds to pay for housing and food";
-2. "[Party placed under administration] may not enter into financial obligations";
+2. "[Party placed under administration] may not enter into financial %%obligations|obligation%%";
 3. "[Financial Administrator] has a right to look into, and transfer money out of any bank account of [Party placed under administration]";
 4. "[Judge] must establish the a compenstation arrangement for [Financial Administrator]";
 5. "Every year, [Financial Administrator] must submit a written report to [Judge] in which (s)he accounts for all actions taken under the guardianship arrangement";